-- 8. Workshops may be held remotely as needed with any group of subject matter experts.
-In addition, Test Company staff may be called upon to provide instructions on item writing and other aspects of test development to the Board and Test Committee as needed. - 9.
-A call for applications is sent to all current CIC[®], a-IPC, and LTC-CIP® certified individuals for whom contact information is current at an appropriate length of time prior to the end of the year. - 10.
-Copies of the applications and a score sheet are provided to the Test Committee Chair by CBIC staff. - 11.
-The Test Committee Chair reviews the applications in partnership with the Executive Committee.
-Interviews with the selected finalists are conducted by the Test Committee Chair and incoming Chair. - 12.
+- 11. The Test Committee Chair and Co-Chairs review the applications in partnership with the Executive Committee.
+Interviews are conducted by the Test Committee Chair and Co-Chair. - 12.
 The Test Committee Chair alongside the Certification Program Manager makes meeting assignments for the year. - 13.
-The Executive Office sends letters of congratulations to the selected committee members and informs them of their appointment as well as the dates of CBIC's Test Committee remote orientation meeting.
+The Executive Office sends letters of congratulations to the selected committee members and informs them of their assigned meetings as well as the dates of any remote trainings to be held by the Testing Company.
 All Non-Board committee members are required to sign and return the Conflict of Interest/Non-Disclosure Agreement form before participating in any Test Committee meetings or trainings. - 14.
-Non-Board Test Committee members are not eligible to recertify by either the recertification examination or continuing education for two (2) years after their term on the Test Committee ends.
+In compliance with the NCCA Standards, non-Board Test Committee members are not eligible to recertify by either the recertification examination or continuing education for two (2) years after their term on the Test Committee ends.
 Non-Board Test Committee members may be eligible to recertify beginning on January 1 of the third year after they rotate off of the Committee. - 15.
 CBIC staff updates the certificant database to reflect the updated expiration date. - 16.
 The composition of the Test Committee can be periodically evaluated to ensure that there is a proportional distribution of both new and experienced Committee members.
-If a disproportionate amount of experienced Committee members are due to complete their term in the same year (defined as greater than or equal to 20% of the Committee) a number of Experienced Test Committee members may be selected to serve an additional year of their term in order to ensure that vital knowledge and experience can be passed on to new Committee members.
-This must be discussed with the Test Committee leadership on a case-by-case basis.
+If a disproportionate amount of experienced Committee members are due to complete their term in the same year (defined as greater than or equal to 50% of the Committee) a number of Experienced Test Committee members may be selected to serve an additional year of their term in order to ensure that vital knowledge and experience can be passed on to new Committee members.
+This must be discussed with the Executive Committee on a case-by-case basis.